-Chair of the Academic Misconduct Committee (or vice-chair where the chair is unavailable) A representative of the Students' Union One of the faculty/Royal Welsh College of Music and Drama representatives Academic Registrar or nominee (Secretary) Members of an academic misconduct panel will be independent and will not have been a member of an assessment board associated with the allegation or connected with the course.
+Members of the Academic Misconduct Panel will be independent and will not have been a member of an assessment board associated with the allegation or connected with the course.

-- 4.4.5 An academic misconduct panel will have the following functions: - a) To consider allegations of academic misconduct which have not been resolved at faculty level. - b) To ensure that a student accused of academic misconduct is given a full and fair hearing. - c) To establish, as far as possible, the facts of the case and to decide whether or not the allegation is substantiated. - d) To determine an appropriate penalty, having taken full account of procedures. - e) To report the decision to the appropriate assessment boards. - 4.4.6 Academic misconduct panel meeting - 4.4.6.1 Where decisions on whether or not academic misconduct took place could not be reached at faculty stage students and the member of staff who identified the suspected academic misconduct (or the module leader) will be invited to a meeting.
-Both parties will be notified of the meeting at least 5 working days prior to it taking place. - 4.4.6.2 Students are entitled to bring a friend or representative from the Students' Union to the meeting.
+- 5.4.4 The Academic Misconduct Panel will have the following responsibilities: - a) To ensure that a student suspected of academic misconduct is given a full and fair hearing. - b) To establish, as far as possible the facts of the case, having regard to evidence presented to it by academic staff and by the student and to decide whether or not the allegation is substantiated, and its severity. - c) To determine an appropriate penalty. - d) To report the decision to the appropriate assessment boards. - 5.4.5 Academic Misconduct Panel meeting - 5.4.5.1 Both the student and the member of staff who identified the suspected academic misconduct (or the module leader) will be invited to a meeting.
+The Chair of the Academic Misconduct Panel may request that the Academic Misconduct Officer attends the meeting, if appropriate.
+All parties will be notified of the meeting at least 5 working days prior to it taking place. - 5.4.5.2 Students are entitled to bring a friend or representative to the meeting.
 The friend or representative in attendance will be there in a personal capacity and not a legal capacity.
 Students may not send any other person to the meeting on their behalf.
-Due notice of meetings will be considered to have been given on sending notification to students' University email accounts.
-Additionally, notification may be sent by the most appropriate postal route to a student's last recorded address. - 4.4.6.3 If students require a revised date the meeting will be rearranged only once.
-Students should advise the secretary to the academic misconduct panel at least 48 hours in advance of the original meeting if they require a revised date.
-Should students not attend meetings they will take place in their absence; in these circumstances students are strongly advised to provide a written statement to support their case. - 4.4.6.4 The written report by the member of staff who identified the suspected academic misconduct (or the module leader), along with any evidence, and the report from the faculty meeting must be provided to the panel and student no later than 5 working days prior to the meeting.
-The student will have the opportunity to provide a statement in support of their case to the panel, following receipt of the documentation, and ahead of the meeting. - 4.4.6.5 Both the student and the member of staff who identified the suspected academic misconduct (or the module leader) will be asked to enter the meeting at the same time and withdraw from the meeting during private discussions of the panel. - 4.4.6.6 The panel will establish as far as is possible the facts of the case and, where an allegation is proven, it will seek advice from the nominee of the dean of faculty and module leader in determining a penalty.
-This is to promote consistency between decisions taken by the panel and those by the faculty and to ensure the penalty is appropriate to the course. - 4.4.6.7 The panel will report its decision to the chairs of the subject assessment board and the award and progression assessment board.
+Due notice of meetings will be considered to have been given on sending notification to a student's University email account.
+Additionally, notification may be sent by the most appropriate postal route to a student's last recorded address. - 5.4.5.3 If students require a revised date the meeting will be rearranged only once.
+Students should advise the secretary to the Academic Misconduct Panel at least 48 hours in advance of the original meeting if they require a revised date.
+Should students not attend meetings they will take place in their absence; in these circumstances students are strongly advised to provide a written statement to support their case. - 5.4.5.4 The written report by the member of staff who identified the suspected academic misconduct (or the module leader), along with any evidence, and the report from the Academic Misconduct Officer, if appropriate, must be provided to the panel and student no later than 5 working days prior to the meeting.
+The student will have the opportunity to provide a statement in support of their case to the panel, following receipt of the documentation, and ahead of the meeting. - 5.4.5.5 Both the student and the member of staff who identified the suspected academic misconduct (or the module leader) will be asked to enter the meeting at the same time and withdraw from the meeting during private discussions of the panel. - 5.4.5.6 The panel will establish as far as is possible the facts of the case and, where an allegation is proven, it will seek advice in determining a penalty.
+This is to ensure the penalty is appropriate to the course.

+5.4.5.7 The panel will report its decision to the chairs of the subject assessment board and the award and progression assessment board.
 The subject assessment board will record the penalty imposed in relation to the module.
-The award and progression assessment board will record and ratify the decision. - 4.5 Actions Available in Proven Cases - 4.5.1 Students on taught courses
+The award and progression assessment board will record and ratify the decision.

+5.5 Actions Available in Proven Cases

+5.5.1 Students on taught courses